 Joy Swanson Ernst

-Joy Swanson Ernst is Associate Professor and Associate Dean for Academic Affairs.
-Prior to joining the Wayne State faculty in 2016, she was Professor of Social Work and director of the undergraduate social work program at Hood College in Frederick, Maryland.
+Joy Swanson Ernst, Associate Professor of Social Work, joined the Wayne State faculty in August 2016.
+From August 2016-2019, she served as Associate Dean for Academic Affairs.
+Before that, she was Professor of Social Work and director of the undergraduate social work program at Hood College in Frederick, Maryland.
 She received her PhD in 1999 from the University of Maryland School of Social Work.
 Her dissertation, “The Neighborhood Correlates of Child Abuse and Neglect,” won the Outstanding Doctoral Dissertation Award from the American Professional Society on the Abuse of Children in 2000.
 While at the University of Maryland, she was the research director for the Family Connections program.
 She has had social work positions in agencies that serve families and children and runaway and homeless youth.

 Degrees and Certifications